-Still, let’s imagine I get a peek into his mind and understand how he thinks and that you too can embrace his transformational leadership style, learn from this, and empower yourself to become a better leader for your team and organization.
+Still, let’s imagine I get a peek into his mind and understand how he thinks and that you, too, can embrace his transformational leadership style, learn from this, and empower yourself to become a better leader for your team and organization.

-Similar to Amazon boss Jeff Bezos and the late Steve Jobs of Apple, Elon Musk’s leadership style plays out as a style that has often been referred to as “transformational leadership.”
+Like Amazon boss Jeff Bezos and the late Steve Jobs of Apple, Elon Musk’s leadership style plays out as a style that has often been referred to as “transformational leadership.”